HR&S RISE Support Centres

 HR&S aims to provide researcher, innovators and social entrepreneurs in Sub-Sahara African countries with the opportunities required for them to implement their ideas and thereby positive change.

-The objective with the Research Innovation and Social Enterprising (RISE) Support Centres is to provide robust institutional infrastructure, financial support and capacity strengthening training and coaching.
-We offer practical strategies and coaching targeting an enabling environment for quality scientific research, implementation of research findings and innovations, and social enterprising start- and scale-up support.
+The objective with the HR&S Research, Innovation and Social Enterprising (RISE) Support Centres is to provide robust institutional infrastructure, practical strategies, financial support and capacity strengthening training and coaching in order to facilitate social enterprising start- and scale-up support.